 Endocarditis is an infection of the inner lining of your heart (endocardium).
 Endocarditis typically occurs when bacteria or other germs from another part of your body, such as your mouth, spread through your bloodstream and attach to damaged areas in your heart.

-Over the last 20 years Smiline dental hospitals has grown its Hyderabad based dental practice to a world class cosmetic dentistry center.
-Smiline has been instrumental in applying the latest advances in this rapidly evolving field.
+Over the last 20 years, Smiline dental hospitals have grown its Hyderabad based dental practice to a world-class cosmetic dentistry center.
+Smiline has been instrumental in applying for the latest advances in this rapidly evolving field.
 At Smiline, we perform one-day Smile Transformations and dental reconstruction on thousands of patients and is considered to be the Best Cosmetic Dental hospital in Hyderabad.
 From whitening your teeth to adjusting their alignment, filling in gaps, restoring damaged or missing teeth, or some other combination of improvements, our cosmetic dentists can do it all at Smiline dental hospital.
-Smiline dental hospital is the trusted name for healthier teeth and designing younger looking smiles for thousands of active and global patients all of whom trust our skills and cutting edge technology to deliver the best dentistry possible.
-A smile makeover takes as little as two visits and can be transformed in one week’s time.
-Today, achieving the perfect smile that you’ve always wanted is not a dream any more.
+Smiline dental hospital is the trusted name for healthier teeth and designing younger looking smiles for thousands of active and global patients all of whom believe our skills and cutting-edge technology to deliver the best dentistry possible.
+Today, achieving the perfect smile that you’ve always wanted is not a dream anymore.

-Are you conscious about the gaps or spaces between your upper and/or lower front teeth?
+Are you conscious about the gaps or spaces between your upper and lower front teeth?

-Does it stop you from smiling unabashedly or talking confidentally in public?
+Does it stop you from smiling unabashedly or talking confidentially in public?

-Sedation dentistry refers to the use of pharmacological agents to calm and relax a patient prior to and during a dental appointment.
-Most dental procedures are carried out under local anesthesia but for people who are extremely nervous about visiting the dentist, sedation or sleep dentistry may be recommended.
+Sedation dentistry refers to the use of pharmacological agents to calm and relax a patient before and during a dental appointment.
+Most dental procedures are carried out under local anesthesia, but for people who are incredibly nervous about visiting the dentist, sedation or sleep dentistry may recommend.
 Most of the times children can become anxious when they see the dentist.
 As a result, they may not be able to relax or sit still long enough to receive treatment.

-The dentist may suggest giving these children a form of medicine that can help them to relax and/or become sleepy.
-This is called "conscious sedation." /sleep dentistry.
+The dentist may suggest giving these children a form of medicine that can help them to relax or become sleepy.
+It is called "conscious sedation." /sleep dentistry.
 Using conscious sedation may allow a child to become more relaxed.
-But the child will be able to respond to voices or stimulation and will maintain his or her protective reflexes.
+However, the child will be able to respond to voices or stimulation and will maintain his or her protective reflexes.

 Our teeth are vital to our everyday life as without them our lifestyle choices would need several adjustments and compromises.
 The most common dental disease like tooth decay that is beyond repair or gum (periodontal) diseases could ultimately lead to loss of teeth.

-Missing one or many teeth causes several consequences like :
+Missing one or many teeth cause several consequences like :

-In order to ensure you do not encounter any of the above nasty consequences, it is important that we replace those missing teeth with artificial teeth also called as dental prosthesis or ‘dentures’.
-A dental prosthesis replaces not only the missing teeth but also the associated structures (missing bone and gum tissue) in order to facilitate improved chewing ability, appearance and speech.
+To ensure you do not encounter any of the above nasty consequences, it is essential that we replace those missing teeth with false teeth also called as a dental prosthesis or ‘dentures.’
+A dental prosthesis replaces not only the missing teeth but also the associated structures (missing bone and gum tissue) to facilitate improved chewing ability, appearance, and speech.

-Dentures are basically categorized as two types based on the number of teeth replaced.
+Dentures are two types based on the number of teeth replaced.
 The dentures that replace all the missing teeth in either or both the jaws are called complete dentures.
-The dentures that replace some of the missing teeth are called partial dentures, when some of the natural teeth remain in the mouth.
-Another way to categorize the dental prosthesis is based on whether the denture can be removed by the patient or not.
+The dentures that replace some of the missing teeth are called partial dentures when some of the natural teeth remain in the mouth.
+Another way to categorize the dental prosthesis is on whether the patient can remove the denture or not.
 Dentures that can be removed by the patient at will are called removable dentures.
 Dentures that cannot be removed by the patient are called fixed dentures.

-Complete denture is the prosthesis of choice when all the teeth have been removed.
-By replacing the missing teeth and associated structures it not only facilitates better chewing but also improves appearance and speech.
+The full denture is the prosthesis of choice when all the teeth have removed.
+By replacing the missing teeth and associated structures, it not only facilitates better chewing but also improves appearance and speech.

-The most important aspect is that the department is blessed with enthusiastic,dedicated and experienced faculty,all of whom are committed to excellence in education, patient care and research.
+The most important aspect is that our department is very enthusiastic, dedicated and experienced faculty, all of whom are committed to excellence in education, patient care, and research.
 The department is always on a progressing front as far as quality of the treatment rendered to the patients is concerned.